dataesr/teds/doc_network/teds.md

 ![Topics network - example](./images/teds_network_topics2_sensors.png)
 _Comparison on one topic._

-We can see a similar dynamic for authors, a denser network for authors from IPCC reports (e).
-For instance, a main block composed of Philippe Ciais and Laurent Bopp that represent an "IPCC cluster"
+We observe a similar pattern among authors, with a denser network for those associated with IPCC reports (a).
+Moreover, we notice that Olivier Boucher, who was part of the same cluster as Philippe Ciais in the first network (a), is no longer grouped with him in the second network (b).
+This change highlights how the clustering algorithm creates a larger cluster in the (b) graph due to the lack of co-publication with the other clusters.

 ![Authors network](./images/teds_network_authors2.png)
 _Comparison between two authors networks._